-Rinse the system with fresh water:
+Rinse the system with fresh water

-- Using a hose or funnel in the tank fill, fill the fresh water tank full of clean (potable) water. - 2.
-Power to water heater should be OFF - 3.
-When the fresh water tank is full, turn the pump ON to send water through the lines.
-Water heater bypass valves should still be set to BYPASS. - 4.
-Run water through all faucets (hot and cold, including the shower) until chlorine smell is gone.
-Turn faucets off, turn pump OFF. - 5.
-Drain the fresh water system again (see Draining the Fresh Water System). - 6.
-Set water heater bypass to NORMAL: Allows water into the water heater. - 7.
-Refill the fresh water tank with fresh water again, turn the water heater power ON.

-If a chlorine taste lingers in the water, flush the water system with a solution consisting of one-quart vinegar to five gallons of clean water.
+- 17. Fill the fresh water tank full of clean (potable) water.
+Use water either from a pressurized source, or from a container (as detailed below). - 18.
+When the fresh water tank is full, set the valves to the DRY CAMPING setting.
+Turn the pump ON to send water through the lines. - 19.
+Run water through all faucets (hot and cold, including outside shower) until chlorine smell is gone.
+Turn all faucets and outside shower off, turn pump OFF. - Drain the fresh water system again.
+The bypass hose can be removed from the water filter canister and the filter re-installed. - 21.
+Refill the fresh water tank with fresh water again. - If a chlorine taste lingers in the water, flush the water system with a solution consisting of one-quart vinegar to five gallons of clean water.
 Re-flush as necessary.
-The vinegar solution may damage the water heater or the water filter, so both must be bypassed again before performing this operation.

-Follow the steps outlined in Draining the Fresh Water System with one exception: do not drain the water heater.
+Remove the canister water filter as the vinegar solution may damage the water filter. - Follow the steps outlined in Draining the Fresh Water System Remove or bypass the water filter.

-☐ Water heater bypass valves set to BYPASS

-Remove the cartridge water filter.